 3.1.
 The CONSULTANT/CONTRACTOR/VENDOR shall not use the DHS seal(s), logos, crests, or reproductions of flags or likenesses of DHS agency officials without specific GRANT AGENCY pre-approval.
+The CONSULTANT/CONTRACTOR/VENDOR shall include this provision in any subcontracts.

-4. LOCAL VENDOR PREFERENCE EXCLUSION:
+4. LOCAL VENDOR PREFERENCE EXCLUSION (not applicable to grants awarded after October 1, 2024):